 What is W.A.G.E.?
 Working Artists and the Greater Economy is a New York-based activist organization founded in 2008.
-Our mission is to establish sustainable economic relationships between artists and the institutions that contract our work, and to introduce mechanisms for self-regulation into the art field that collectively bring about a more equitable distribution of its economy.
+Our mission is to establish sustainable economic relationships between artists and the institutions that contract our labor, and to introduce mechanisms for self-regulation into the art field that collectively bring about a more equitable distribution of its economy.

 Why?
 Read our womanifesto.